jellyfin/jellyfin-mpv-shim/README.md

 ## Configuration

 The configuration file is located in different places depending on your platform.
-When you launch the program, the location of the config file will be printed.
+You can open the configuration folder using the systray icon.
+When you launch the program on Linux or OSX from the terminal, the location of the config file will be printed.
 The locations are:
  - Windows - `%appdata%\jellyfin-mpv-shim\conf.json`
  - Linux - `~/.config/jellyfin-mpv-shim/conf.json`
  - Mac OSX - `Library/Application Support/jellyfin-mpv-shim/conf.json`